jojo-/dlcookbook-dlbs/docs/index.md

 3. Supports inference and training phases.
 4. Supports synthetic and real data.
 5. Supports bare metal and docker environments.
-6. Supports single/half/int8 precision and uses tensor cores with Volta GPUs.
+6. Supports single/half/int8 precision and uses tensor cores with Volta/Turing/Ampere GPUs.
 7. Is based on modular architecture enabling easy integration with other projects such Google's TF CNN Benchmarks and Tensor2Tensor or NVIDIA's NVCNN, NVCNN-HVD or similar.
 8. Supports `raw performance` metric (number of data samples per second like images/sec).